Alcyone-Labs/workalot/README.md

 ## Queue Backends

-Workalot provides four backend options, each optimized for different use cases:
+Workalot provides five backend options, each optimized for different use cases:

+### TimescaleDB Support

+Workalot also provides specialized support for TimescaleDB, enabling optimized time-series job processing with automatic compression and retention policies.
+See [TimescaleDB Integration](./docs/README-TimescaleDB.md) for detailed documentation.

 ### 1. Memory Backend